- Home

 - Managing radiation therapy side effects

-To reduce the effects of radiation on the bowel, the radiation therapists may advise you to drink fluids before each session so you have a full bladder.
-This will expand your bladder and push the bowel higher up into the abdomen, away from the radiation.
+If you have radiation to the pelvic area, the radiation therapists may advise you to drink fluids before each treatment.
+This will expand your bladder and push the bowel away from the radiation.

-Even with precautions, radiation therapy can irritate the lining of the bowel or stomach.
-These changes are usually temporary, but for some people they are permanent and can have a significant impact on quality of life.
+Even with precautions, radiation therapy can irritate the lining of the bowel or stomach and affect the way the bowel works.
+These changes are usually temporary, but for some people they are permanent and can have a major impact on quality of life.
 It is important to talk to your treatment team if you are finding bowel issues difficult to manage.

 Learn more about: